 This schedule is presented to illustrate the requirement to show information for 10 years.
 However, GASB 75 was implemented in FYE 6/30/2018, and until a full 10-year trend is compiled, the College has only presented information for the years in which information was available.
+Prior year information is based on historical amounts reported in the prior year audit report(s).

-ITAWAMBA COMMUNITY COLLEGE NOTES TO REQUIRED SUPPLEMENTARY INFORMATION YEAR ENDED JUNE 30, 2018
+ITAWAMBA COMMUNITY COLLEGE NOTES TO REQUIRED SUPPLEMENTARY INFORMATION YEAR ENDED JUNE 30, 2020